Living Standard — Last Updated 13 May 2026

 If a local attributes allow list

-exists, there may be no duplicate entries between these lists.
+exists, there can be no duplicate entries between these lists.

 If a local removeAttributes

-remove list exists, there may be no duplicate entries between these lists.
+remove list exists, there can be no duplicate entries between these lists.

 Not both a local attributes allow list